Plevanto-m1x4/Plevanto-m1x4/README.md

 - 👋 Hi, I’m bluth
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning unity reversing techniques
-- 📫 telegramm - @plevanto
+- 📫 telegram - @plevanto

 <!---
 Plevanto-m1x4/Plevanto-m1x4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.